 As "standard" the input of the IO4 digital line is pin 10 of the JP1 connector but the line can have an alternative input source.
 Next to JP1 there is a 2-pins header which normally is short-cut with a jumper.
 If alternative source is need remove the jumper and connect the source as shown on the picture.

-This feature was introduced since Rev 1.1.
-It is aimed at applications with Paspberry Pi which need pin 10 of the RPi header free for serial connection.
+This feature has been introduced since Rev 1.1 for applications which need pin 10 of the Paspberry Pi header free for serial connection.

 A special stand is available if Raspberry Pi Zero is to be used as a computing unit.